All Episodes

 Are they running around saying that they don't really have any responsibility or culpability here?

-You know, the Democrats are using leaked BP emails and launching this witch hunt, uh, the same ideas ignored the climate gate.
+You know, Democrats are using leaked BP emails and launching this witch hunt.

-Nobody wanted to look at those, but now they're leaking BP emails to try to prove there's some sort of cover-up conspiracy or what have you.
+But now they're leaking BP emails to try to prove there's some sort of cover-up conspiracy or what have you.

-Dismiss those global warming emails unimportant.
+Dismiss those global warming emails.

-What's really important is who leaked them.
+What's really important is who leaked them?

-That's what we're gonna find out.
+That's what we've got to find out.

 Who is the culprit here?

-Well, they don't care who leaked these, they care about the substance of these leaked BP emails.
+They care about the substance of these leaked BP emails.

 All right, we'll get to your phone calls when we come back.